-With technology being so omnipresent in modern businesses, there are certain functions and features which customers have come to expect as standard.
+With technology being so omnipresent in modern businesses, there are certain functions and features that customers have come to expect as standard.
 For example, you would assume that a popular retailer would have a working e-commerce platform, as well as online customer service.
-Most customers would expect the same for every company from utility providers to car manufacturers.
+Most customers would expect the same for every company, from utility providers to car manufacturers.

 A big advantage that ITIL 4 has over older versions is its compatibility with other leading standards and frameworks.
 ITIL V3’s exclusivity was a huge point of contention for practitioners, with many arguing that it would begin losing ground to more flexible competitors.